 Perceptions of clinical training at seven explicitly Christian doctoral programs in clinical psychology were assessed with a satisfaction survey.
 A total of 228 students, 128 alumni, and 34 faculty completed the online questionnaire that entailed 20 satisfaction items.
 Factor analysis revealed three factors: Supervision and Support, Clinical Placements, and Professional Development.
 Of these, Supervision and Support received the highest satisfaction ratings and Professional Development the lowest.
 Overall, clinical training was perceived quite positively by respondents, and more highly than research training ratings reported in a previous study.
 Alumni and faculty reported greater satisfaction than current students.

 McMinn, Mark R.; Bearse, Jennifer Lynn; Heyne, Laura K.; and Staley, Ryan C., "Satisfaction with Clinical Training in Christian Psychology Doctoral Programs: Survey Findings and Implications" (2011).
-Faculty Publications - Grad School of Clinical Psychology.
+Faculty Publications - Doctor of Psychology (PsyD) Program.
 204.